 In the second split based on time, 5138 segments were included in the training dataset of day 0,1 and 2, from 29 cows.
 The confusion matrix is shown in Figure 4.
 In the training set, 2229 (i.e. 43.4%) segments represented 'non-lying' behaviour.
 The test set contained 14888 segments from 30 cows.
 The cross-validation accuracy on the training set was 92.3%.
 In the test set, 6102 out of 6602 segments were correctly classified as non-lying (accuracy 92.4%), whereas 7634 out of 8286 segments were correctly classified as lying (accuracy 92.1%).
 The total predicted non-lying duration over the entire dataset was 2853h, whereas the ground truth was a non-lying duration of 2980h, giving a difference of 127h (4.27% over the entire test set).
 The predicted and ground truth lying duration in the test set were 2612h and 2830h respectively, corresponding to a deviation of 217h or 7.7%.

-Figure 4
+Figure 4 -Confusion matrix showing the classification performance of the bagged tree algorithm of each segment belonging to either lying or non-lying behaviour, using a training-test split of the data based on time.

 Per cow-day, the average classification accuracy at the segment level was 92.3% with a minimum accuracy of 78.3% and a maximum accuracy of 100% (Figure 5, left panel).
-This corresponded to an average error of 7.8% in the estimation of lying duration at cow-day level (figure 5, right panel).
+This corresponded to an average error of 7.8% in the estimation of lying duration at cow-day level (Figure 5, right panel).

-Figure 5
+Figure 5 -Classification accuracy of the (z)-position and center distance (cd) time series segments per cow-day (left panel), and the resulting prediction accuracy for liedown duration per cow-day for the data split based on time in the trial.

 5 Discussion